nalply/steps/doc/About.md

 - To ensure cooperation between steps, the request and the response objects are protected.
   - For temporary data use the store.
   - Do not monkey-patch.
-Use the response object shim.
-TODO.
+Use the response object shim events.

-A configuration file configures the server and its steps.
+A configuration file defines the server and its steps.
 The configuration has a key-value structure.
-The keys are the id of the steps and the values the step-specific configuration.
+The keys are the steps ids and the values the step-specific configurations.
 Additionally there is the `servers` key to configure the server instances.

-On server start up, all steps in the include path are required and initialized, then the configured servers are initialized.
+On server start up all steps in the include path are required and initialized.
+Then the configured servers are started.
 When a request comes in, the task object is created and the step runner starts running the steps.

-A router or a vhost step injects more steps depending on the url or the host header.
-The router and the vhost is configured using their step ids.
+If configured, a router or a vhost step injects more steps depending on the url or the host header.
+The router and the vhost steps are, like all other steps, configured using their step ids.
+The router configuration contains a list of routes and to each route a list of steps to be executed if a route matches.

+TODO: response object shim does not yet have events.

 TODO: include directive (for example for separate configuration of virtual hosts).